Calving Season, Bull Selection Prove Cattle Industry Still King in Montana

 Spring is in the air in Montana, and while newborn calves dot the landscape, producers across the state are already busy planning and preparing for the 2019 calving season.

-Recently, I had an opportunity to accompany a client and friend to the Leachman Angus Ranch bull sale in Toston, Montana and assist in his selection of bulls to compliment his cows.
+Recently, I had an opportunity to accompany a client and friend to the Leachman Angus Ranch bull sale in Toston, Montana, and assist in his selection of bulls to complement his cows.
 Montana bull sales always seem to offer high-quality options for buyers from across the state and across the nation, and the Leachman Angus Ranch bull sale did not disappoint.

-Agriculture is the number one industry in Montana where there are 2.55 million head or 2 ½ times more head of cattle than people.
+Agriculture is the number one industry in Montana, where there are 2.55 million head or 2 ½ times more head of cattle than people.
 With that in mind, it is no surprise that Montana ranchers take great pride in their cattle and strive to provide high-quality cattle to buyers both nationwide and internationally.
-In fact, cattle and calves are currently the number one commodity in Montana followed by wheat and hay respectively.
-These figures are representative of a state where agricultural roots run deep and the landscape reflects the history of land use.
-Approximately 64% of Montana land area is dedicated to agriculture, including both ranches and farms.
-According to the Montana Wilderness Association, another 29% of land statewide is preserved for public enjoyment and use and includes US Forest Service, National Park, BLM, state and Fish, Wildlife and Parks lands.
-Agricultural and public lands combined total 94% of the land across the state, making Montana a unique and desirable and seemingly untouched landscape for people seeking a rural lifestyle in a location where you can enjoy life away from the big city.
+In fact, cattle and calves are currently the number one commodity in Montana, followed by wheat and hay, respectively.
+These figures are representative of a state where agricultural roots run deep, and the landscape reflects the history of land use.
+Approximately 64% of Montana’s land area is dedicated to agriculture, including both ranches and farms.
+According to the Montana Wilderness Association, another 29% of land statewide is preserved for public enjoyment and use and includes US Forest Service, National Park, BLM, state and Fish, Wildlife, and Parks lands.
+Agricultural and public lands combined total 94% of the land across the state, making Montana a unique and desirable, and seemingly untouched landscape for people seeking a rural lifestyle in a location where you can enjoy life away from the big city.

 As land Brokers at Fay Ranches Inc., we have a personal appreciation for the land and enjoy working with buyers and sellers of some of the finest agricultural properties throughout the West.
 Several Fay Ranches Inc. Brokers also raise livestock and have first-hand knowledge of the agricultural industry and serve as excellent resources for buyers searching for production properties.
 In addition, we can recommend a variety of excellent resources available for those new to the livestock industry who wish to own a ranch and begin a new adventure in agriculture.
 To learn more about farm and ranch properties for sale throughout Montana and the West, please contact a Fay Ranches Inc. Broker today.